 When you choose stipends, you manage one program instead of many point solutions.

-With Compt, you also tap into our employee reimbursement system that supports unlimited vendors and customizable spending categories, which streamlines the process of setting up spending categories with unlimited vendors.
+With Compt, you also tap into our employee reimbursement system that supports customizable spending categories without limiting employees to a predefined vendor network.
 This level of flexibility is only possible with a stipend reimbursement model.

 Employees can buy what they need and get reimbursed through the platform.
 They can shop anywhere from major retailers like Target or Amazon to their favorite local bookstore or ice cream shop.
-In the past year, Compt customers made purchases across 64,000+ unique vendors, from major retailers to local businesses —without requiring HR to manage vendor contracts.
+In full-year 2025, Compt customers made purchases across 64,000+ unique vendors, from major retailers to local businesses, without requiring HR to manage individual vendor contracts

 Want to see how much your perk vendors are costing you today?
 Visit our Vendor Calculator.